-Our son Nikhil, a grade 12 student, applied for a position as a volunteer at the local hospital this year.
+Our son Nikhil, a grade 12 student, applied for a position as a volunteer at the local hospital.
 The aim of joining the volunteer team at the hospital was to have a firsthand feel of the hospital environment as he intends to pursue a career in the medical field.
-Volunteering would give him a chance to explore different occupations in the hospital and he would be exposed to a wide range of health care workers, from front line nursing and medical staff to program administrators.
-He would get to know the people, challenges and rewards involved and gain a better understanding of the roles and jobs available.
+Volunteering gave him a chance to explore different occupations in the hospital and he would be exposed to a wide range of health care workers, from front line nursing and medical staff to program administrators.
+He got to know the people, challenges and rewards involved and gain a better understanding of the roles and jobs available.

 Nikhil was called for an interview by the volunteer coordinator at the hospital and motivated with the above factors, he faced the interview.
 The last question he was asked was about the difference between a job and a volunteer position.
 Nikhil answered “there is no difference at all except that there is no burden of pay being a volunteer.”

 Nikhil was also hired by the Mississauga City to be a swimming instructor and a life guard at the swimming pool.
 This job he got after volunteering as an assistant instructor at the pool for an year.
 To be a swimming instructor one got to be a certified lifeguard by the National Lifeguard Service.
 The certification involves about twelve levels of swimmer training and a swimming instructor course.
 Further one got to be certified in first-aid and cardiopulmonary resuscitation (CPR) by the Canadian Red Cross and also be certified in child psychology.
 All these certifications are valid for only a two year period after which he has to recertify in all.